-I went for a stroll in St James’s Park in London this COVID affected Summer!
+I went for a stroll in St. James’s Park in London this COVID-affected Summer!
 St James’s Park is one of the Royal Parks in London in fact the oldest one.
-It used to be marshy water meadow wherein the 13th century a women’s leper hospital was built, and that is how it was named.
+It used to be a marshy water meadow wherein the 13th century a women’s leper hospital was built, and that is how it was named.
 At the time the royal court was the Palace of Westminster.

-In 1532 Henry VIII building the Palace of St. James here.
-Later Queen Elizabeth I used it for events and pageantry.
-King James I improved the drainage, and the beginning of the Mall was also established.
-He drained a pond called Rosamond’s Pond where Buckingham Palace is now.
-He used to keep different types of animals at the park, there were elephants, camels, crocodiles.
+In 1532 Henry VIII built the Palace of St. James here.
+Later, Queen Elizabeth, I used it for events and pageantry.
+King James I, improved the drainage, and the beginning of the Mall was also established.
+He drained a pond called Rosamond’s Pond.
+It was where Buckingham Palace is now.
+He used to keep different types of animals at the park.
+There were elephants, camels, and crocodiles.

 The park today is a mixture of history, urban green space, natural flower fields, and a haven for birds.
 Did you know there are Pelicans in St James’s Park?
 They have been there for 400 years now they were a gift from the Russians Ambassador to King Charles II.

 St James’s Park offers a delightful blend of natural beauty, recreational spaces, and historical landmarks, making it a captivating destination for visitors of all ages.
 This expansive park provides a harmonious combination of large open grass areas and shaded spots beneath towering trees, creating the perfect setting for picnics and relaxation.

 As you meander through St James’s Park, you’ll have the pleasure of strolling alongside a picturesque lake, its tranquil waters reflecting the surrounding landscape.
 The serene ambiance and gentle sounds of the water create a soothing atmosphere, inviting you to take a leisurely walk and admire the park’s enchanting scenery.